AutisticKao/AutisticKao/README.md

 ## 🚀 About Me

-- 🌱 Currently improving my skills in C++ development.
+- 🌱 Currently improving my skills in Javascript development.
 - 💡 I enjoy developing intuitive, user-friendly web applications.
 - 🤝 Open to collaborating on projects related to web programming